-As of December 2012, the fund stands at $3.7 million.
 We deeply appreciate the contributions of many Workshop colleagues.
 Donations to the Tocqueville Fund can be made via the red “Give Now” button on our home page.

 In 2010, Elinor and Vincent Ostrom redirected $1 million of their previous charitable gifts given to the “Tocqueville Fund for the Study of Human Institutions” to this new endowment.
 This fund was established to support research, visiting scholars, and publication of research, and provide fellowships and scholarships in institutional analysis.
 Contributions cannot be made to this endowment.
 Instead, contributions should be directed to the Tocqueville Fund.